cosmic643/cosmic643/README.md

-- 👋 Hi, I’m @cosmic643
+- 👋 Hi, I’m Vaibhav Khamesra
-- 👀 I’m interested in research in machine learning
+- 👀 I’m interested in research in Computer Vision
 - 🌱 I’m currently learning C++,python
 - 💞️ I’m looking to collaborate on AI projects as of now
-- 📫 How to reach me vaibhavkhamesra643@gmail.com
+- 📫 Reach me at vaibhavkhamesra643@gmail.com

 <!---
 cosmic643/cosmic643 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.